kevenson/Puzzler-Game/docs/README.md

 ##### User Test 3 - Movement

 Next up was my user test for movement within the game.
 This can actually be tricky in VR, since many users don't have controllers to use and certain types of movement in a VR space can trigger simulator or motion sickness in a subset of users (see [here](https://unity3d.com/learn/tutorials/topics/virtual-reality/movement-vr) for more information).
 There are, of course, a number of movement mechanics that can be used.
-My general favorite for mobile VR is ground raycasting, where you can manually teleport to locations in front of you using your line of sight.
+My general favorite for mobile VR is ground raycasting, where you can manually teleport to indicated locations in front of you using your line of sight to find the target location and device clicks to manually move.

-However, for the Puzzler application, we needed a mechanic that would allow users to move seamlessly (and linearly) through the game, so I used waypoints instead.
+However, for the Puzzler application, we needed a mechanic that would allow users to move seamlessly (and linearly) through the game, so I used waypoints instead with automatic movements.
 This way, users began the game at the start point, moved to the "play" position when the hit the play button, and then automatically moved to the "finished" position when they win.

 To test this movement mechanic, I had my (new) user test the game and asked another series of questions while he was playing.
 Thankfully, my game did not cause any nausea or discomfort, and I was also able to discover that the the movements seemed appropriate--they weren't too fast and nothing felt "off".